josiahpjking/DasGuptR/README.md

 <img src="man/figures/README-unnamed-chunk-36-1.png"
 style="width:100.0%" />

+## Bootstrapping

+For bootstrapping SEs of decomposition effects as detailed in [Wang 2000](https://doi.org/10.3758/BF03207806), see the associated vignette with `vignette("bootstrap", package="DasGuptR")`

 [^1]: For instance, in the case of a rate as the product of four factors
     $R = \alpha\beta\gamma\delta$, we get out four sets of adjusted